iTvX/NewsSiteCrawler/README.md

 - The crawler visits pages on the domain [foxnews.com](http://foxnews.com) and ignores certain file types specified in the EXCLUSIONS pattern.
 - The crawler collects various statistics on each visited page such as download size, number of outgoing links, and content type.
 - The statistics are collected in the `pageStats` class and saved to three CSV files and one text file at the end of crawling.
+- You can change foxnews.com to any other news site.

 ## Code Overview